glurp/dsl-gtk/README.md

 ```

 NOTA
-Whe must correct the capitalization of Ruiby...
+We must correct the capitalization of Ruiby...

 Usage
 ======
-DSL is usable via inherit or include
+DSL is usable via inherit, include, Ruiby.app block, or one-liner command.

 By inherit: